mvellandi/boot-rocks/README.md

 The video has 10 sections including: an introduction, 8 reasons why "Boot Rocks", and a summary.
 Section clips were made with subtitles and an AI-generated video outro featuring a female adventurer, a call-to-action to visit tracked links, and a soundtrack.
 People could then visit the campaign website at Boot.Rocks to see the full video, accompanying text, and navigate around.
 Analytics were used for both social links and website traffic.

-The campaign launched on LinkedIn, Twitter, and Bluesky over a few weeks with a new clip posted every other day, Monday to Friday, with custom messaging, mentions, and tags as appropriate.
+The campaign launched on 7 social media platforms over a few weeks with a new clip posted every other day, Monday to Friday, with custom messaging, mentions, and tags as appropriate.

 # Features
 - 7 minute video product review